verhovsky/books-futures-explained/src/0_background_information.md

 Syntactically, Rusts Futures 0.1 was a lot like the promises example above and Rusts Futures 0.3 is a lot like async/await in our last example.

-Now this is also where the similarities with Rusts Futures stop.
-The reason we go through all this is to get an introduction and get into the right mindset for exploring Rusts Futures.
+Now this is also where the similarities with Rust's Futures stop.
+The reason we go through all this is to get an introduction and get into the right mindset for exploring Rust's Futures.

 > To avoid confusion later on: There's one difference you should know.
 Javascript
 > promises are _eagerly_ evaluated.
 That means that once it's created, it starts